top of page

 You're free to take notes if you wish.
 However, sessions are not to be recorded in any way.

 Depending on my availability, you're free to choose how often you attend.
 However, therapy is better if there are consistent sessions which aren't too far apart.
-Most clients come weekly, some come bi-weekly and a few client's who are in the process of finishing therapy, move to monthly sessions before ending.
+Most clients come weekly, some come bi-weekly and a few clients who are in the process of finishing therapy, move to monthly sessions before ending.

 Your information is protected by law under the General Data Protection Regulation (GDPR) and the Data Protection Act 2018, which require counsellors to handle personal data in a confidential and secure manner.